 The English Language Proficiency Status target measure set by the state for the TELPAS progress is 36%.
 In 2018-2019 Foster Village Elementary School did not meet the target with a TELPAS progress rate of 28%.
 In 2020-2021 Foster Village Elementary School met the target with a TELPAS progress rate of 44%.
 In comparing the progress rate from 2019 and 2021, Foster Village demonstrated a 16% point increase in student's English Language Proficiency Status.

 Problem Statements Identifying Demographics Needs

-Problem Statement 1: Our special education population is not making adequate progress in closing or multiple grades and all subjects.
-They need more time to collaborate with grade levels and provide the gaps.
-Root Cause: Special education self-contained teachers are responsible e rigorous instruction that align with the TEKS. oster Village Elementary Campus #117
+Problem Statement 1 (Prioritized): Our special education population is not making adequate progress in closing the gaps.
+Root Cause: Special education teacher is responsible